Finite-temperature dynamics and the role of disorder in nearly critical Ni(Cl$_{1-x}$Br$_x$)$_2$$\cdot$4SC(NH$_2$)$_2$: Results and discussion

 Of course it can never be fully excluded that the observed deviations from mean field scaling are an artifact of the residual energy gap or the proximity of non-linear part of the spectrum.
 Nevertheless, with this disclaimer, we can attribute the unusual scaling exponent to the effects of disorder in the system and a resulting re-distribution of the density of states at low energies.
+We hope that future theoretical work will provide a more concrete interpretation of this result.